Menu

 Maths

-During our Maths lessons this half-term, we will be learning about Place Value and Addition and Subtraction.
+During our Maths lessons this half-term, we will be learning about Fractions.
 We will be using lots of practical resources and using our learning to solve real life problems.
 To support us in our learning we will be using Base 10, place value charts, ten frames and part-whole models.
 Below are the objectives we will be learning and the order that we will focus on them.

 Topic